 Identifying Your Needs¶

-Building internal support for a new Constituent Relationship Management (CRM) solution is a complex task that, when done thoughtfully, can yield great rewards.
+Building internal support for a new Constituent Relationship Management (CRM) solution is a complex task can yield great rewards if done right.

 Some organizations are comfortable appointing a team to do this internally while others rely on outside consultants.
 Following are our recommendations for how best to evaluate your organization’s needs and build internal support.